danze/scheduler/README.md

   Note that if a task finishes with one of `Canceled`, `TimedOut`, or `Stopped` status, the associated **Executor** goroutine is left running behind when the **Runner** exits.
-The **Executor** left behind exits when the task's `Task.Exec()` method returns.
-Therefore, the user should avoid blocking forever in `Task.Exec()` to prevent goroutine leak.
+The **Executor** left behind exits when the user task returns.
+Therefore, the user should avoid blocking forever to prevent goroutine leak.

 - **Executor**: created by **Runner** to run a task.
 After the task is complete, **Executor** reports output back to **Runner**.
 And